 Which ship would run the trial service?

-The Galleons Passage, a seventy-four metre roll-on roll-off catamaran commissioned in 2018 and operated by the state-owned Trinidad and Tobago Inter-Island Transportation Company.
-It accommodates about four hundred passengers and sixty vehicles.
+The Galleons Passage is a seventy-four metre roll-on roll-off catamaran commissioned in 2018.
+It is operated by the state-owned Trinidad and Tobago Inter-Island Transportation Company, and it holds about four hundred passengers and sixty vehicles.

 Why has a regional ferry taken so long?